 - making good or reinstating any DIY undertaken by the tenant unless agreed by the Housing Team in writing

-- damaged or original missing electrical fittings
+- damaged or missing original electrical fittings

 - broken or cracked glazing, unless a Crime reference number is provided

-- missing items (such as fire doors), property alterations, damage other than fair wear and tear, clearance of rubbish, floor finishes, clearing out of lofts
+- missing items, such as fire doors, property alterations, damage other than fair wear and tear, clearance of rubbish, floor finishes, clearing out of lofts

 - clearing gardens including removal of sheds (sheds in good condition may be left if agreed at pre-tenancy inspection by a Housing Officer)

 - removal or lopping of trees where it is tenant’s responsibility and it hasn’t been maintained

 - repairs to pathways, fencing, outbuildings or property where damage has resulted from unmaintained trees which are deemed tenant responsibility

 - removal or making good tenant fixtures